technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 9 - Create and use agent experience profiles.md

 5. From the upper menu, select **Add user**.

 6. In the Add user pane, search for and select **Megan Bowen**.
 Select **Add**.

+    ![A screenshot of a computer Description automatically generated](./media/media9/image15.png)

-8. In the Manage security roles page, select the System administrator role.
+8. In the Manage security roles page, select the **System administrator** role.
 Select **Save**.

+    ![A screenshot of a computer Description automatically generated](./media/media9/image16.png)

 10. Switch back to Customer Service admin center tab.
 Go to **Agent experience profiles** in **Agent experience > Workspaces**.
 11. Select **Contoso Agent** profile.